nolandda/TabletopRPGs/200_words_2018/entry.md

 * Explain an unlikely plan to help your interlocutor with their difficulties.
 Will it work?

 Success / failure:
-On upload your video gets a VideoId. https://www.youtube.com/watch?v=-NcanVthL8A
+On upload your video gets a VideoID. https://www.youtube.com/watch?v=-NcanVthL8A
-Those numbers / letters at the end are the VideoId.
+Those numbers / letters at the end are the VideoID.

-Does the VideoId have doubled letters next to one another: aa or -- but not aA.
-If it has doubles your plan was successful (odds:
+Does the VideoID have doubled letters next to one another: aa or -- but not aA.
+If it has doubles (odds: ~15%) your plan was successful.
-~15%).
 On triples or better (~0.2%) it's amazing.